 In the old IT world with its fixed project phases, testing usually took place strictly after development and immediately before delivery.
 This often involved a separate team that was not involved in the development.
 A few manual end-to-end tests later it was clear: This solution does not work yet.

 With increasing speed, these time-honored software lifecycles and fixed release dates are receding into the background.
 Planning, development, testing and delivery of a service no longer happen in separate phases, but are performed continuously and often by a single DevOps team (see Figure 1).
 And because individual services and software components are rarely in a vacuum, agile integration is becoming increasingly important.
 Systems and their components evolve independently, are at different stages of development, and yet must always be able to interact with each other.
-To learn more about agile integration and its success factors, the article by Thomas Stuber and Oliver Faust is recommended at this point: [link to blog post].
+To learn more about agile integration and its success factors, the articles by Thomas Stuber are recommended at this point: Forms of agile integration - an overview and 5 Learnings for agile integration.
 A particularly important factor for agile integration is its decentralization.
-How this can be achieved through integration as a microservice can be seen in the following article: [Link to blog post]
+How this can be achieved through integration as a microservice can be seen in the following article by Oliver Faust: Integration as a Microservice.

 The advantages of the agile approach are obvious: software systems are ready for use more quickly, potential deficits are identified earlier, changed requirements and new customer wishes are taken into account immediately, and errors are eliminated more quickly.